DoD-Platform-One/Keycloak/docs/DEVELOPMENT_MAINTENANCE.md

 - disable all internal services other than postgres
 - add BigBang additional values at bottom of values.yaml
 - add IronBank hardened image
-- add default argument of "-b 0.0.0.0" to bind to localhost
 - Add IronBank postgresql12 image for dev/CI development/testing
 - and other miscellaneous change.
 Diff with previous version to find all changes
 - modify pgchecker image to ironbank postgres image